taniaturdean/AI-Implementation-to-Walmart/README.md

 # AI-Implementation-to-Walmart

 Team project for my Design Thinking module: prototyped and analysed the bussiness impact of an AI app on the supermarket Walmart.
 The app uses a reccommendation alghoritm to reccommend foods in more nutritive categories to preganant women shopping at Walmart.
+The project had more steps:

 - scoping the problem in the food system and reducing it to micronutrient malnutrition for pregnant women in the US
 - carrying out extensive research about the existing AI technologies in supermarkets and categorised them according to McKinsey